HubSpot/cms-react/docs/reference/cms-dev-server.md

 Partials are very thin and do not support GraphQL or `hublDataTemplate`.
 In the context of the dev server `hublParameters` will always be and empty object `{}`.

+## Proxying Private Pages

+Making use of the CMS React local dev with proxied pages is powerful.
+It allows you to make changed to your React modules locally and see how they will look within the context of a page.
+This is no less true for pages that are private via a password or other means.
+In order for the proxy view to work, you need to visit the page as a "preview".
+You can do this from the page editor by clicking the "Preview" button and then "Open in a new tab".
+Once there add `hslocal.net:3000` or `localhost:3000` to your root domain.
+This will allow you to do local development on a private pages.
+Further if you pass an `email` param it will use the associated contact as context for viewing the page.
+Your URL in this case wil look like `http://my-domain.com.localhost:3000/private-page-path?hs_preview=[preview_key]&email=bh@hubspot.com`.

 ## Storybook

 `cms-dev-server` includes a [Storybook](https://storybook.js.org/) integration.
 Pass a `--storybook` option when starting the server to start a Storybook instance alongside the built-in dev server.
 You may then add `.stories.jsx` files alongside your components to build stories for testing or development.
 At the root http://hslocal.net:3000 page there should be a link to the Storybook UI for your project.